LightBitsLabs/lightbits-community/proxmox/lbprox/README.md

 > install `dnsmasq` on each proxmox node to get this functionality using:
 >
 > ```bash
+> apt update -y
 > apt install dnsmasq -y
+> NOTE: Now there are 2 dnsmasq services - dnsmasq and dnsmasq@<network_name> - we should disable the default one. (`network_name` is data0 in our example)
+> systemctl disable dnsmasq.service
 > ```

 Following command will deploy on all nodes the same DHCP server with the same IPAM configuration that will